klaudiosinani/binstree/readme.md

 - Return Type: `Node | null`

-The method determines whether a tree, includes a node with a certain key, returning the targeted node or `null` as appropriate.
+Determines whether the tree includes a node with a certain `key`, returning the targeted node or `null` as appropriate.

 ##### **`key`**

 - Type: `Number`

-Node key to search for.
+Node `key` to search for.

 ```js
 const {Tree} = require('bstrie');